-For more than 40 years, the NLSY79 has provided vital information about the lives of ordinary Americans.
+For over 30 years, the NLSY79 Young Adult survey has provided vital information about the lives of ordinary Americans.
 Few surveys can match the NLSY79 in helping us understand who we are as a nation.
 And for that, we thank you.

 Your continued participation in this study has impacted how our country understands important economic, educational, and labor market issues.
-And as you near retirement age and potentially leave the paid labor force, the NLSY79 will permit researchers to study key questions about retirement and the causes and consequences of age-related health issues.
+Study results inform new research and give policymakers the information needed to understand and tackle our pressing social and economic issues.